ivop/midimuse/README.md

-#midimuse
+MIDIMuse and midimon

-This project has been superceded by SIO2MIDI (no WaveBlaster port), and MIDI XEL II (including WaveBlaster port).
+The hardware part of this poject has been superceded by SIO2MIDI (no WaveBlaster port), and MIDI XEL II (including WaveBlaster port).

 https://ataribits.weebly.com/midi.html

 The 1088XLD motherboard also contains an improved MIDIMuse.

+midimon is still very useful to check connectivity and such.